influxdata/telegraf/plugins/inputs/mdstat/README.md

   # file_name = "/proc/mdstat"
 ```

-If `file_name` is not discovered, the plugin will not run
+If the default file path or the `file_name` variable is not discovered, the plugin will not run.

 ### Measurements & Fields: